tilburgsciencehub/website/content/building-blocks/collect-data/webscraping-apis/extract-data-api.md

   - /collect-data/extract-data-api
 ---

-## Overview
+## Extracting Data From APIs
-An Application Programming Interface (API) is a version of a website intended for computers, rather than humans, to talk to one another.
+An Application Programming Interface (*API*) is a version of a website intended for computers, rather than humans, to talk to one another.
 APIs are everywhere, and most are used to *provide data* (e.g., retrieve a user name and demographics), *functions* (e.g., start playing music from Spotify, turn on your lamps in your "smart home"), or
 *algorithms* (e.g., submit an image, retrieve a written text for what's on the image).

 APIs work very similar to websites.
 At the core, you obtain code that computers can easily understand to process the content of a website, instead of obtaining the source code of a rendered website.
 APIs provide you with simpler and more scalable ways to obtain data, so you really have to understand how they work.